fiveagency/ios-swift-guide/Swift Lint/README.md

-# FIVE iOS Swift Lint Rules
+# FIVE iOS SwiftLint Rules

 SwiftLint is a tool to enforce Swift style and conventions.